William Estep

 Hawaiian Classics Shirt in Green

 I found a really cool green and white stripped seersucker fabric and had to dosomething with it.
+So I made another shirt using the Hawaiian Classics pattern.
+I’m really happy with how it turned out.
+I’m getting the hang ofcollars finally.

 Read More